Please check the following FAQ's below to find the answers to common questions

 No preliminary notice is required in Connecticut.
 However, if you are a general contractor, you are advised to file an affidavit with the county clerk.

-If you are a general contractor, is best to file an affidavit with the county clerk within 15 days of beginning work in Connecticut.
+If you are a general contractor, it is best to file an affidavit with the county clerk within 15 days of beginning work in Connecticut.

 Since no preliminary notice is required in Connecticut, not sending one will not affect your lien rights.